garyokeeffe/NSA/README.md

 # Nostr Serverless API

 The Nostr Serverless API (NSA) project allows anyone with an AWS account to quickly and cheaply deploy and maintain their own Nostr API.
 Our goal is to make a Data Scientist's user experience working with Nostr data amazing.
+The API is in early alpha stage, so expect changes.
+If this is a project that interests you then please help!

 ## System Architecture
 <details>